Batn al-Hawa: Displacement of Palestinians after 1967

 8% of residents are refugees once again at risk of displacement.
 Since 2015, 14 families have already been evicted.
 Ateret Cohanim now controls six buildings comprising 27 housing units, the majority of which had been home to Palestinian families.

 In June 2021, a plan by Ateret Cohanim to build a heritage center for Yemenite Jewry in the synagogue has been frozen by the Jerusalem Affairs Ministry following an investigation by the religious trusts registry into the Benvenisti Trust in response to a petition by the Ir Amim organization, which alleged that the trust was a shell organization run by Ateret Cohanim for its own purposes and another petition arguing the impropriety of the state financing a heritage center on private property.

 On October 25, 2021, the Supreme Court held a hearing on a leave to appeal request by the Duweik family (five households), adjourned with no verdict and will rule in due course.
 On July 21, 2022, the Court ruled that the case be returned to the Magistrate's Court and the General Custodian be included in the hearing.
 Therefore the eviction has been prevented for the time being.

+On January 2, 2026, more than 130 Palestinians in the neighbourhood have faced imminent eviction following a Supreme Court ruling in the largest coordinated displacement wave since 1967, with their appeals being rejected, with evictions beginning as early as January 5.
+"This is not about individual property disputes or isolated legal cases, but rather a systematic attempt to push Palestinians out of East Jerusalem using discriminatory legislation and mechanisms supported by state institutions," said Emi Cohen, director of international advocacy at Ir Amim.